Ensure the respect of the convention: the role of the standing committee

 - Monitoring of the convention

-- Annual / Season report 2016 on sport related violence in Europe
+- Annual / Season reports on sport related violence in Europe

 - International co-operation between states and national and international sports authorities